-4. Backfill

-On-site soil which does not exhibit the above excavation criteria may be used below the cover system described in remedy element 5 to backfill the excavation and establish the designed grades at the site.
-Clean fill meeting the requirements of 6 NYCRR Part 375-6.7(d) will be brought in to replace the excavated soil and establish the designed grades at the site.
+Excavation and off-site disposal of all soils that exceed the protection of groundwater soil cleanup objectives (for contaminants present in groundwater) to a depth of approximately 8 feet below grade, as defined by 6 NYCRR Part 375-6.8(b) to achieve a Track 4 restricted residential remedy.
+The areas targeted for soil removal are depicted in Figure 2.
+Approximately 450 cubic yards of contaminated soil will be removed from the site.
+On-site soil which does not exceed the excavation criteria may be used to backfill the excavation to establish the designed grades at the site below the cover system described in remedy element 3.
+Clean fill meeting the requirements of Part 375-6.7(d) will be brought in to replace excavated soil and establish the designed grades at the site.

-5. Cover System
+3. Site Cover

 A site cover will be required to allow for restricted residential use of the site in areas where the upper two feet of exposed surface soil will exceed the applicable soil cleanup objectives (SCOs).
-The site cover may consist of paved surface parking areas, sidewalks, or a soil cover.
 Where a soil cover is to be used it will be a minimum of two feet of soil placed over a demarcation layer, with the upper six inches of soil of sufficient quality to maintain a vegetative layer.
-Soil cover material, including any fill material brought to the site, will meet the SCOs for cover material as set forth in 6 NYCRR Part 375-6.7(d).
-In areas where building foundations or building slabs preclude contact with the soil, the requirements for a site cover will be deferred until such time that they are removed.
+Soil cover material, including any fill material brought to the site, will meet the SCOs for cover material for the use of the site as set forth in 6 NYCRR Part 375-6.7(d).
+Substitution of other materials and components may be allowed where such components already exist or are a component of the tangible property to be placed as part of site redevelopment.
+Such components may include, but are not necessarily limited to: pavement, concrete, paved surface parking areas, sidewalks, building foundations and building slabs.